 Diagnosed in older people.
-Peculiarities of psychological diagnostics of the elderly.
+Features of psychological diagnostics of older people.
 Missed or delayed diagnosis

 1.1 Basic approaches to psychodiagnostics

-The word "psychodiagnostics" literally means "making a psychological diagnosis", or making a qualified decision about the current psychological state of a person as a whole or about any individual psychological property.
+The word “psychodiagnostics” literally means “making a psychological diagnosis,” or making a qualified decision about the current psychological state of a person as a whole or about any particular psychological property.

-The term under discussion is ambiguous, and two understandings of it have developed in psychology.
-One of the definitions of the concept of "psychodiagnostics" refers it to a special area of psychological knowledge concerning the development and use in practice of various psychodiagnostic tools.
+The term under discussion is ambiguous, and in psychology there are two understandings of it.
+One of the definitions of the concept “psychodiagnostics” refers to it as special area psychological knowledge regarding the development and use in practice of various psychodiagnostic tools.

-The second definition of the term "psychodiagnostics" indicates a specific field of activity of a psychologist associated with the practical formulation of a psychological diagnosis.
-Here, not so much theoretical as purely practical issues related to the organization and conduct of psychodiagnostics are solved.
+The second definition of the term “psychodiagnostics” indicates a specific area of activity of a psychologist associated with the practical formulation of a psychological diagnosis.
+Here, not so much theoretical as purely practical issues related to the organization and conduct of psychodiagnostics are resolved.

-In psychological diagnostics, there are mainly two approaches to recognizing, and then to measuring individual psychological characteristics of a person: nomothetic and ideographic.
-The nomothetic approach is focused on the discovery of general laws that are valid for any particular case.
-It involves the identification of individual characteristics and their correlation with the norm.
-The ideographic approach is based on the recognition of the individual characteristics of a person and their description.
-It is focused on the description of a complex whole - a specific person.
-An ideogram is nothing more than a written sign meaning a whole concept, and not a letter of a language.
+In psychological diagnostics, there are mainly two approaches to recognizing and then measuring individual psychological characteristics of a person: nomothetic and ideographic.
+The nomothetic approach is focused on the discovery of general laws that are valid for any specific case.
+It involves identifying individual characteristics and correlating them with the norm.
+The ideographic approach is based on recognizing the individual characteristics of a person and describing them.
+It is focused on describing a complex whole - a specific person.
+An ideogram is nothing more than a written sign that signifies an entire concept, rather than a letter of a language.

-The nomothetic method is criticized, since general laws do not give a complete picture of a person and do not allow predicting his behavior due to the uniqueness of each.
+The nomothetic method is criticized, since general laws do not give a complete picture of a person and do not allow one to predict his behavior due to the uniqueness of each person.
 The ideographic method is also criticized, first of all, for not meeting the standards of objectivity (the results obtained largely depend on the conceptual orientations of the researcher and his experience).

 From a methodological point of view, the integration of these two approaches allows us to formulate an objective psychological diagnosis.

-In modern psychology, several complementary approaches to understanding the essence of psychodiagnostics have developed, which, with a certain degree of conventionality, can be designated as instrumental, constructive, gnostic, helping, practice-oriented, and integral.
+In modern psychology, several complementary approaches to understanding the essence of psychodiagnostics have developed, which, with a certain degree of convention, can be designated as instrumental, constructive, gnostic, helping, practice-oriented and integral.

 The instrumental approach considers psychodiagnostics as a set of methods and means for measuring mental states and properties, as a process of identifying and measuring individual psychological characteristics of a person using special methods.

-The main task of psychological diagnostics is reduced to the selection and direct application of diagnostic tools to identify the individual uniqueness of a particular person when establishing differences in the mental organization of different groups of people.
+the main task psychological diagnostics comes down to the selection and direct use of diagnostic tools to identify the individual uniqueness of a particular person while establishing differences in the mental organization of different groups of people.

-The instrumental role of psychodiagnostics is of great importance in the activity of a practical psychologist, which is polyproblematic and involves the simultaneous testing of a large number of diagnostic hypotheses.
-However, the reduction of psychological diagnostics only to methods and means, the identification of mental phenomena significantly limits its capabilities as a scientific discipline, narrows the diagnostic thinking of a psychologist to a solution of a predominantly pragmatic question of which method to use.
+The instrumental role of psychodiagnostics becomes important in the activities of a practical psychologist, which is multi-problem and involves the simultaneous testing of a large number of diagnostic hypotheses.
+However, reducing psychological diagnostics only to methods and means for identifying mental phenomena significantly limits its capabilities as a scientific discipline and narrows the diagnostic thinking of a psychologist to solving the predominantly pragmatic question of which technique to use.

-The so-called design direction is quite closely adjacent to the instrumental direction, the purpose of which is the development of methods for identifying and studying individual psychological and psychophysiological characteristics of a person.
-From the standpoint of this approach, the most important tasks of psychodiagnostics are to design new psychodiagnostic tools and modify existing ones; in the development of methods for predicting mental development and behavior depending on various natural and social factors and conditions of existence, in the development of psychodiagnostic technologies.
+The so-called constructive direction is quite closely related to the instrumental direction, the purpose of which is to develop methods for identifying and studying individual psychological and psychophysiological characteristics of a person.
+From the standpoint of this approach, the most important tasks of psychodiagnostics are the design of new psychodiagnostic tools and modification of existing ones; in the development of methods for predicting mental development and behavior depending on various natural and social factors and living conditions, in the development of psychodiagnostic technologies.
 However, psychodiagnostics cannot be reduced only to the development or modification and adaptation of tools.

-Recognition of the ability of psychodiagnostics to recognize psychic reality underlies an approach that can conditionally be called gnostic.
-Its peculiarity lies in the fact that the emphasis is on revealing the individual originality and uniqueness of the inner world of each person.
-The use of techniques or their complexes ceases to be an end in itself, the attention of a diagnostic psychologist is drawn to the uniqueness of a person's mental make-up.
+The recognition of psychodiagnostics' ability to recognize psychic reality underlies an approach that can conventionally be called gnostic.
+Its peculiarity lies in the fact that the emphasis is on revealing the individual identity and uniqueness of the inner world of each person.
+The use of methods or their complexes ceases to be an end in itself; the attention of the diagnostic psychologist is drawn to the uniqueness of a person’s mental appearance.

-The main tasks of the gnostic approach to psychodiagnostics are: determination of the general patterns of formation and development of mental formations; establishing a connection between individual manifestations of a mental phenomenon and knowledge of its essence; recognition of individual characteristics in the general manifestations of the human psyche; correlation of an individual picture of the behavior or state of a particular person with known types and previously established average statistical norms.
+The main objectives of the Gnostic approach to psychodiagnostics are: determining the general patterns of formation and development mental formations; establishing a connection between individual manifestations of a mental phenomenon and knowledge of its essence; recognition of individual characteristics in general manifestations of the human psyche; correlation of an individual picture of behavior or state of a particular person with known types and previously established average statistical standards.

 The helping approach considers psychodiagnostics as one of the types of psychological assistance.
 Many psychodiagnostic procedures contain therapeutic potential.
-The use of drawing techniques, filling out questionnaires, which require a person to concentrate on their experiences, is often accompanied by a calming effect.
+The use of drawing techniques and filling out questionnaires, which require a person to concentrate on their experiences, is often accompanied by a calming effect.

 The helping function of psychodiagnostics especially increases at the final stage.
 At the same time, a psychodiagnostic examination can cause a negative reaction in the subject, so the helping effect of psychodiagnostics has certain limitations.

-The emergence of a practice-oriented approach to understanding the essence of diagnostics is explained by the intensive penetration of practical psychology into solving personal and professional problems of a person.
-This allows us to consider psychodiagnostics as a special area of practice aimed at identifying various qualities, mental and psychophysiological characteristics, personality traits, which helps to solve life problems.
+The emergence of a practice-oriented approach to understanding the essence of diagnosis is explained by the intensive penetration of practical psychology into solving personal and professional problems of a person.
+This allows us to consider psychodiagnostics as a special area of practice aimed at identifying various qualities, mental and psychophysiological characteristics, personality traits, helping to solve life problems.

 The integral approach links together theoretical and practical psychology.
-In relation to the methods of psychological research, it acts as a common basis that unites all areas of their practical implementation.
-In this regard, psychological diagnostics is a specific scientific direction based on its own methodological and methodological principles and dealing with theoretical and practical problems of psychological diagnosis.
+In relation to methods of psychological research, it acts as a common basis that unites all areas of their practical implementation.
+In this regard, psychological diagnostics is a specific scientific direction, based on its own methodological and methodological principles and dealing with theoretical and practical problems of making a psychological diagnosis.
 The basis of the integral direction is the idea of the integrity of the phenomena of experience, behavior and activity of the individual.

 Thus, at present in psychological science there is no single point of view on the essence of psychological diagnostics.
-The diversity of opinions is explained both by the multidimensionality of the content and areas of professional activity of a psychologist, in which different facets of psychological diagnostics can be realized, and by the large, but insufficiently fully disclosed theoretical and practical possibilities of this discipline.
+The diversity of opinions is explained by the multidimensionality of content and directions professional activity psychologist, in which different facets of psychological diagnostics can be realized, as well as large, but insufficiently fully disclosed theoretical and practical possibilities of this discipline.

 In modern psychology, many different methods of psychodiagnostics are used, but not all of them can be called scientifically based.
-In addition, among them there are research and proper psychodiagnostic methods.
-The last name refers only to that group of methods that are used for evaluation purposes, that is, they allow obtaining accurate quantitative and qualitative characteristics of the studied psychological properties.
-Methods that do not pursue this goal and are intended only for studying the psychological processes, properties and states of a person are called research methods.
-They are usually used in empirical and experimental scientific research, the main purpose of which is to obtain reliable knowledge.
+In addition, among them there are research and actual psychodiagnostic methods.
+The last name refers only to that group of methods that are used for evaluation purposes, that is, they allow one to obtain accurate quantitative and qualitative characteristics of the psychological properties being studied.
+Methods that do not pursue this goal and are intended only for studying psychological processes, properties and states of a person are called research.
+They are usually used in empirical and experimental scientific research, the main goal of which is to obtain reliable knowledge.

-There are more than a thousand methods of psychodiagnostics in the world, and it is almost impossible to understand them without some scheme as a guide.
-Such, the most general, classification scheme for psychodiagnostic methods can be proposed, and it looks like this:
+There are more than a thousand psychodiagnostic methods in the world, and it is almost impossible to understand them without having some diagram as a guide.
+This most general classification scheme for psychodiagnostic methods can be proposed, and it looks like this:

 · Methods of psychodiagnostics based on observation.

-· Objective psychodiagnostic methods, including accounting and analysis of human behavioral reactions and products of his work.
+· Objective psychodiagnostic methods, including recording and analysis of a person’s behavioral reactions and the products of his labor.

 · Experimental methods of psychodiagnostics.